Skip to content

 Summary

-This workflow demonstrates the complete audio attack surface over Bluetooth:
+This workflow demonstrates the audio attack surface over Bluetooth:

 Technique Profile Direction Impact